-OEF has had a significant transformation over the past two years since the acquisition of Beretta Farms (see Defined Terms section) including (i) the restructuring of cattle operations into custom managed operations under OEF's protocols across eleven ranches located in Saskatchewan and Alberta counting approximately 16,300 head of cattle in cow/calf and feeder operations as at June 30, 2016 with the operations subject to inspection and monitoring by OEF personnel as well as independent third parties including OEF's animal nutritionist and veterinarian; (ii) the continued vertical integration of the beef business with the acquisition in October 2014 of Canadian Premium Meats Inc. ("CPM"), a federally regulated and EU certified slaughter and processing facility located in Lacombe, Alberta and CPM is one of only four EU certified multi-species slaughter and processing facilities in Canada; and (iii) the targeted acquisition of branded food purveyors which OEF seeks for growth expansion and consolidation of the natural and organic beef brands in Canada.
-The notable acquisitions have included the assets of Prairie Heritage Producers Inc. ("PHP or "Heritage
+OEF has had a significant transformation over the past two years since the acquisition of Beretta Farms (see Defined Terms section) including (i) the restructuring of cattle operations into both custom managed and custom-raised cow / calf operations under OEF's protocols across a number of ranches located in Saskatchewan and certain contract feedlots in Alberta counting approximately 13,100 head of cattle in cow/calf and feeder operations as at September 30, 2016 with the operations subject to inspection and monitoring by OEF personnel as well as independent third parties including OEF's veterinarian; (ii) the continued vertical integration of the beef business with the acquisition in October 2014 of Canadian Premium Meats Inc. ("CPM"), a federally regulated and EU certified slaughter and processing facility located in Lacombe, Alberta and CPM is one of only four EU certified multi-species slaughter and processing facilities in Canada; and (iii) the targeted acquisitions have included the assets of Prairie Heritage Producers Inc. ("PHP or "Heritage Angus") in October 2014 and the assets of Diamond Willow Organics (2012) Ltd. ("Diamond Willow") in January 2015.
+OEF's food products are currently sold under the Beretta Farms, Beretta Kitchen, Heritage Angus, Black Apron Beef, Diamond Willow Organics, Chinook Organics and Sweetpea Baby Food brands in five Canadian provinces along with select EU markets, China and the Middle East.